Open Now — 24/7 Plumbing

 Air Gaps

-Air gaps are a simple yet highly effective backflow prevention method, especially in areas with gravity-fed systems.
-An air gap is a physical separation between the potable water supply and the non-potable water system, providing maximum protection against cross-connections.
+Air gaps are simple yet highly effective for preventing backflow, especially in gravity-fed systems.
+An air gap provides a physical separation between potable and non-potable water systems, offering top-notch protection against cross-connections.

 Air gaps are commonly used in industrial facilities such as food processing plants, where maintaining a clean and safe drinking water supply system is crucial.
 Air gaps are easy to install and provide the most straightforward method to prevent backflow without relying on mechanical devices.